Utah-CS3550-Fall-2023/assignments/hw3.md

 Write the `profile` view.
 The table should contain one row per assignment.
 For each assignment, the "Graded" column should count how many submissions are assigned to `ta1` and how many of those are graded (which means a non-null `score` for that submission).

-Do not loop over submissions one by one; instead, use the `count` query operator.
+When counting the number of submissions for a particular assignment, do not loop over submissions one by one; instead, use the `count` query operator.

 Write the `submissions` view.
 Like with the `assignment` view, you will need to look up the `Assignment` in question by its ID